trohit/ik/systemdesign/CONCEPTS/README.md

 # Interesting concepts
 - Microservices
   - Microservices are small, autonomous services that work together.
-They do one small thing and do it well.
+They do one small thing and do it well. src: [Building Microservices](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)
   - Follow Single Responsibility Principle and follow the dictum "Gather together those things that change for the same reason, spearate those things that change for different reasons."
   - Biz boundaries become service boundaries
   - How small is small ?